 Base Camp Trek in Nepal is a unique and first-of-its-kind blog to segregate the popular base camp in the Himalayas of Nepal.
-Our list includes only those base camp treks where trekkers' accessibility is reachable in a short span of time and also where trekkers can trek on a limited budget.
+Our list includes only those base camp treks where trekkers accessibility is reachable in a short period and also where trekkers can trek on a limited budget.

 Table of Contents

 This is to make it easygoing for trekkers and also to make sure they have a sufficient amount of tea houses and lodges to stay in while trekking.

 Thus, we are not going to mention the expensive base camp trek where trekkers need to camp, as in those base camps there is a limited number of lodges and tea houses in lower altitudes and as we ascend, we have to stay overnight in camp/tent.
 This makes the trek expensive, as all the cooking items have to be carried by porters.